Why is Alastair Campbell learning German in lockdown? | DW | 15.03.2021

 The German version's title will read BESSER LEBEN: Wie ich gelernt habe, Depressionen zu überleben, if a publisher bites

 Campbell has published 16 books at this point.
-His diaries, with volume 8 soon to hit the shelves, supposedly exceed 1 million words in the raw form.
+His diaries, with volume 8 soon to hit the shelves, exceed 2 million published words.

 He's most active today as a prominent journalist, Brexit critic, and mental health advocate.
 But his fame stems from his being former British Prime Minister Tony Blair's unelected right hand from 1994 (still in opposition at that point) until 2003.